zhangtreefish/portfolio_mean/portfolio/README.md

 Git clone the application repository;

-Checkout to a dev git branch;
+Git checkout from master branch to a dev branch;

 At `portfolio` directory: Set node version to 0.12 and npm to match;
 ```npm install```